 Stock market sentiment can change really fast in a matter of days and volatility may spike immediately creating a roller coaster in stock prices.
 Managing our emotions when the market is regularly changing direction is vital for long-term investing success.

-We lived that on our skin in the last few months with the big sell-off that followed the coronavirus outbreak and the high levels of volatility.
+We lived that on our skin in the first months of 2020 with the big sell-off that followed the coronavirus outbreak and the high levels of volatility.
 The virus was around since the last months of 2019 but the risk was suddenly priced by financial markets creating an important crash.

 One day investors are bullish, the other day are tremendously bearish (“capitalism is ending! get the heck out of here!”), the next day everyone bets on a fast crisis and a V-shaped recovery looking for the possibility of the economy reopening and consumer spending bouncing back to pre-coronavirus levels.

 Investing in this set of market conditions can be a difficult task especially, if you are exposed to the day by day financial news that are mainly helpful to increase the level of uncertainty.

 That’s why approaching events with the right mindset and focusing on your long-term goals might be the most effective way to navigate the challenging times that sooner or later we are all going to encounter.

 When they start, many investors have a clear image of what they want to achieve through their investments and their portfolio.

 Everyone has his own goals, it might be the creation of a retirement fund, sending children to college, financial freedom… whatever the goal is, that’s the reason why you are taking some risk in the market.

 However, changeable market conditions bring investors to completely loose the focus on why they started to invest, forgetting the main goal.

 Don’t Miss the Real Investing Goals